For full bibliographical information about this site see Front Matter.

 Objectivity

-For this very reason another major goal of the project will emerge clearly: the remote user has access to exactly the same observations as the excavator (if not the same physical data).
-The goal here is to allow to come as close as possible to the goal of repeating the original experiment.
+This approach to producing a “final” publication at the end of any given day of excavation illustrates another major goal of the project: the remote user has access to exactly the same observations as the excavator (if not the same physical data).
+The goal here is to allow to come as close as possible to the goal of repeating the original experiment, which is at the basis of any scientific endeavor..

-Underlying the whole project is a broadly conceived theoretical effort, which I have articulated in a volume entitled: A Grammar of the Archaeological Record.
-Some aspects of this volume are briefly discussed elsewhere.
-The main thrust of that effort is the development of a specific theory of excavation.
+Underlying the whole project is a broadly conceived theoretical effort, which I have articulated in a printef volume and a correlative website entitled: A Grammar of the Archaeological Record.
+The main thrust of my effort is the development of a specific theory of excavation.
 While how-to manuals abound, research on theory is lagging behind, and mere techniques are often presented as methods.

 A synthetic overview of the axioms that underlie the Grammar is given separately.
 This overview dates back to the earliest stages of my effort, when its full implications could not yet be fully understood.